vm7608/AI-Training-2/04_Generative_AI/03_GPT/README.md

 ## **1. Introduction**

-Over the past years, everywhere around the internet — ChatGPT become more and more popular and it is in fact acknowledged that the next decade will be the decade of generative models.
-ChatGPT could be considered as one of the deep-generative model’s language processing applications.
-ChatGPT was primarily built upon an improved version of OpenAI’s GPT-3 model known as GPT-3.5.
-So, what mean by GPT?

 The first paper from OpenAI on the GPT models is called `Improving Language Understanding by Generative Pre-Training`.
 Thus, the term GPT has been derived from Generative Pre-Training Transformer.

 `GPT (Generative Pre-trained Transformer)` is a state-of-the-art NLP model that has revolutionized the field of AI.
 Developed by OpenAI, GPT is part of the Transformer architecture family, and it is specifically designed for tasks related to understanding and generating human language.